Particular/docs.particular.net/samples/learning-transport/sample.md

 include: learning-warning

-This sample show how to use the Learning Transport and how the messages are persisted to the file system.
+This sample shows how to use the [Learning Transport](/transports/learning/) and how the messages are persisted to the file system.

 ## Sample Structure

-The sample has two endpoint, `Endpoint1` and `Endpoint2`.
+The sample has two endpoints, `Endpoint1` and `Endpoint2`.
 Both are configured to use the Learning Transport:

 snippet: UseTransport